PPS Annual Meetings

 Presenters:

-- James Warwick (Liverpool, UK)
+- James Warwick (Liverpool, UK): "A case of sad fetus syndrome"

-- Oliver Rupar (Aberdeen, UK)
+- Oliver Rupar (Aberdeen, UK): "An unusual abdominal mass"

 - Katarzyna Darecka (Barcelona, Spain): "A case of severe limb malformations identified at 20 weeks’ gestation."

-- Ayse Mine Onenerk Men (Istanbul, Turkey)
+- Ayse Mine Onenerk Men (Istanbul, Turkey): "A rare tumor in vulva"

-- Sarah Laurie (Glasgow, UK): “An unusual renal lesion in a child with ataxia?telangiectasia
+- Sarah Laurie (Glasgow, UK): "An unusual renal lesion in a child with ataxia-telangiectasia"

 - Sigrun Aarset (Trondheim, Norway): "A case of severe anemia"